 You can even use social media ads to hyper target prospects.
 Yes, digital ads these days can be used to target individuals or anyone working at the prospect company.

-Hire Experienced B2B Marketers to Help You
+Hire Experienced an B2B Marketer to Help You